Intel: Leadership and corporate structure

-As of May 2013, Intel's board of directors consists of Andy Bryant, John Donahoe, Frank Yeary, Ambassador Charlene Barshefsky, Susan Decker, Reed Hundt, Paul Otellini, James Plummer, David Pottruck, and David Yoffie and Creative director will.i.am.
+As of May 2013, Intel's board of directors consisted of Andy Bryant, John Donahoe, Frank Yeary, Ambassador Charlene Barshefsky, Susan Decker, Reed Hundt, Paul Otellini, James Plummer, David Pottruck, and David Yoffie and Creative director will.i.am.
 The board was described by former Financial Times journalist Tom Foremski as "an exemplary example of corporate governance of the highest order" and received a rating of ten from GovernanceMetrics International, a form of recognition that has only been awarded to twenty-one other corporate boards worldwide.

 On June 21, 2018, Intel announced the resignation of Brian Krzanich as CEO, with the exposure of a relationship he had with an employee.
 Bob Swan was named interim CEO, as the Board began a search for a permanent CEO.

 On January 31, 2019, Swan transitioned from his role as CFO and interim CEO and was named by the Board as the seventh CEO to lead the company.

 On January 13, 2021, Intel announced that Swan would be replaced as CEO by Pat Gelsinger, effective February 15.
 Gelsinger is a former Intel chief technology officer who had previously been head of VMWare.

 In March 2021, Intel removed the mandatory retirement age for its corporate officers.

 In October 2023, Intel announced it would be spinning off its Programmable Solutions Group business unit into a separate company at the start of 2024, while maintaining majority ownership and intending to seek an IPO within three years to raise funds.

 On December 1, 2024, Pat Gelsinger retired from the position of Intel CEO and stepped down from the company's board of directors.
-David Zinsner and Michelle Johnston Holthaus were named as interim co-CEO's.
+David Zinsner and Michelle Johnston Holthaus were named as interim co-CEOs.
 On March 13, 2025, it was announced that he would be formally replaced by American Lip-Bu Tan starting March 18, 2025.

-In August 2025, Intel announced an agreement to give the US government a 9.9% equity stake in exchange for CHIPS Act funding previously allocated during the Biden administration.
+In August 2025, Intel announced an agreement to give the U.S. government a 9.9% equity stake in exchange for CHIPS Act funding previously allocated during the Biden administration.
 The federal government will not have any controlling interest in the company.

-Ownership

-The 10 largest shareholders of Intel as of December 2023 were:
+By tying funding to U.S. manufacturing, R&D focus, and supply chain rules, the government indirectly shapes production priorities without formally controlling the company.